Space Management Policy

 3. Occupancy of MSU-owned space will be given preference over rental space.
 When appropriate, space allocation that alleviates third party rents will receive a greater consideration.

-5. Space accommodating people will be prioritized and privileged more than other uses such as storage and supply/copier rooms.
+5. Space accommodating people will be prioritized and privileged more than other uses such as storage or supply/copy rooms.

-6. Units adhering to Space Standards and Target Utilization Rates9will receive preference when submitting space requests.
+6. Units adhering to Space Standards and Target Utilization Guidelines9will receive preference when submitting space requests.

 203.00 Office Space